Line data Source code

 1018 :

-1019 : /// Number of elements in the MOOSE mesh that exclusively provide density feedback
+1019 : /// Number of elements in the MOOSE mesh which provide temperature+density feedback

 1021 :